Humboldt River

 The Humboldt River is the longest river in the northern and central part of Nevada.
 It extends in a general east-to-west direction from its headwaters in northern Nevada's Jarbidge, Independence, and Ruby Mountains in Elko County to its terminus in the Humboldt Sink, approximately 225 mi away in northwest Churchill County.

 Most estimates put the Humboldt River at 300 to 330 mi long; however, due to the extensive meandering nature of the river, its length may be more closely estimated at 380 mi.

 The Humboldt is the third-longest river within the Great Basin watershed, behind the Bear River at 355 mi and the Sevier River at 325 mi.
 The Humboldt River Basin is the largest sub-basin of the Great Basin, encompassing an area of 16,840 mi2.
 It is the only major river system wholly contained within the state of Nevada.

 It is the only natural transportation artery across the Great Basin and has historically provided a route for westward migration.
-Additionally, two major railroad routes loosely follow its path.
+Additionally, a major railroad mainline loosely follows its path.
 Interstate 80 follows the river's course from its source to its mouth.

 The river was named by John C. Frémont for the German naturalist Alexander von Humboldt.